crashoverride777/swifty-ads/README.md

  }
 ```

-and by setting the delegate in the same GameScene init method like so
+and by setting the delegate in the same GameScene "didMoveToView" (init) method like so
 ```swift
 Ads.sharedInstance.delegate = self
 ```